yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - [Jun.
+2026] The Outstanding Graduate Student (PhD Student).
+- [Jun.
+2026] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2026.
-2025] The Outstanding Graduate Student (PhD Research Student).
+- [Jun.
+2025] The Outstanding Graduate Student (PhD Student).
 - [Jun.
 2025] The Second Class Award Scholarship of the Graduate School, Shanxi University, in 2025.
 - [Jul.
 2024] Chinese Government Scholarship-High Level Graduate Programs in Shanxi Province, in 2024.
 - [Jun.
 2024] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2024.